Kruttlapp/EmpearlScripts/ASA/readme.md

 1. Put all waypoints into this path:
 C:\Users\YOUR USERNAME\AppData\Roaming\OTClientV8\EmpearlOT\bot\YOUR BOT PROFILE\cavebot_configs

-2. Put the 3 lua macros into this path:
+2. Put the lua macro into this path:
 C:\Users\YOUR USERNAME\AppData\Roaming\OTClientV8\EmpearlOT\bot\YOUR BOT PROFILE\

 3. Enter ASA manually, then find which instance you are in by checking minimap: